siefkenj/IBLODEs/book/typst/modules/module6.typ

 // This file is meant to be imported and not compiled on its own.
-#import "../common/settings-book.typ": workbook, show_def
+#import "../common/settings-book.typ": show_def, workbook
-#import "../libs/_workbook.typ": simple_table, label_module
+#import "../libs/_workbook.typ": label_module, simple_table
 #let (sans, serif, module, definition, example, theorem) = workbook

 #label_module(<mod:real>)